Why We Fight: Purpose

 Prelude to War depicts the Nazi propaganda machine.

 War Comes to America demonstrates North America's hopeless position in the event of an Axis victory in Afro-Eurasia.

 After the Japanese attack on Pearl Harbor in December 1941 and America's subsequent joining World War II, American film director Frank Capra enlisted with the armed forces.
 He was already an established Hollywood director responsible for directing Academy Award-winning films such as It Happened One Night (1934) and Mr. Smith Goes to Washington (1939).
 He was assigned to work directly under George Marshall, the Chief of Staff of the United States Army.
 Marshall felt that the Signal Corps, an army branch responsible for communications, was incapable of producing "sensitive and objective troop information films".
 One colonel explained the importance of these future films to Capra:

 You were the answer to the General's prayer. ...
 You see, Frank, this idea about films to explain "Why" the boys are in uniform is General Marshall's own baby, and he wants the nursery right next to his Chief of Staff's office.

 During his first meeting with Marshall, Capra received his mission:

 Now, Capra, I want to nail down with you a plan to make a series of documented, factual-information films—the first in our history—that will explain to our boys in the Army why we are fighting, and the principles for which we are fighting. ...
 You have an opportunity to contribute enormously to your country and the cause of freedom.
 Are you aware of that, sir?

+Capra initially demurred on the grounds that he had never made a documentary before, Marshall retorted: "Capra, | have never been Chief of Staff before.
+Thousands of young Americans have never had their legs shot off before.
+Boys are commanding ships today, who a year ago had never seen the ocean before."
+The director apologized, and promised "the best damned documentary films ever made".